woolts/wool/README.md

 **Compile a project** (✓)

-Compiles all workspaces in the given directory into `./wool-stuff/build-artifacts`, and copy successful packages into your `~/wool` directory ready to be used by any project on your machine.
+Compiles modified workspaces in the given directory into `./wool-stuff/build-artifacts`, and copies successful packages into your `~/wool` directory ready to be used by any project on your machine.

 ```
 wool make .